AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 **Note:** The width of the timeline automatically adjusts to the area outlined by the splitter.
 The width of the data grid is not affected – it is defined only by the sum of its [columns' widths](Data_Grid/Columns#width).

+In the following sample, there is a Gantt chart with the splitter position configured:

 ```
 // set the position of the splitter
 chart.splitterPosition("50%");